dhananjaypugalendi/django-project-template-1/README.md

 Navigate into the directory containing the project.
 For all of the remaining instructions, you should be located inside the project directory.

-#### Select Project Database
+### Database Type

 django-project-template encourages use of MySQL or PostgreSQL in development, for greater parity with the staging and production environments.
 Install and configure either MySQL([guide]()) or PostgreSQL([guide]()) on your local machine if you have not already done so.
-Next remove dependencies that are commented, with databases you are not using, from the requirements files.
-Also, in your project's README.md file, under `Machine Prep`, remove mention of any databases you are not using.
+Next remove requirements that are commented with databases you are not using.
+Also, in your project's README.md file, under `Prerequisites`, remove mention of any databases you are not using.

 Open the settings.py file within your project package directory and uncomment one of the MySQL, PostgreSQL, or SQLite settings sections within DATABASES.
-Check that the default database url string (e.g. mysql://username:password@localhost:3306/django_myproj) has the correct scheme, username, password, port, and database name.
+Check that the default database url string has the correct scheme, username, password, port, and database name.

 django-project-template allows storing local database authentication credentials in source code since in development environments, throw-away database accounts and databases are frequently used.
 However, if this is a concern, remove the default keyword argument to `dj_database_url.config` entirely so the database used by the Django project is configured by the DATABASE_URL environment variable alone.

-### Continuing
+## Going Further

 The django-project-template README is divided into 2 parts.
-The first, which includes this and prior sections, describes how to generate a Django project from the template.
-The later part is a skeleton for the README of your generated project - it is personalized for your project so instead of {% templatetag openblock %} project_name {% templatetag closeblock %} blocks, your project name will be used instead.
+The first is django-project-template specific and describes how to generate a Django project from the template.
+The second part begins with the heading "{{project_name}} Project" and serves as a skeleton README of the generated project - it is personalized for your project so instead of {% templatetag openblock %} project_name {% templatetag closeblock %} blocks, your project name will be used instead.

 If you haven't already, switch to the README.md file generated inside your personal Django project and continue following the directions there, from this point.

-Once you develop your project a little further, you may delete the first part of this README so it can focus on describing your Django project, shwoing how to setup the project, etc.
+Once you develop your project a little further, you may delete the first part of this README so it focuses on your Django Project, its setup, etc.

+## Contributing

+Want a particular feature?
+Discovered a bug or problem?
+Open an issue.
+Here are some nice [Issue Guidelines](https://github.com/necolas/issue-guidelines/blob/master/CONTRIBUTING.md) you can follow.

-## {{project_name}} Project
+# {{project_name}} Project

-### Overview
+## Overview

 {{project_name}} a Django web application ...

 ... initially based on the [django-project-template](https://github.com/dghubble/django-project-template).

-### Machine Prep
+## Prerequisites

 If you haven't already, install and configure MySQL on your local machine ([guide]()).
 If you haven't already, install and configure PostgreSQL on your local machine ([guide]()).

 Create a database user and database django_{{project_name}} to use for {{project_name}} development.
 Ensure the database url string under DATABASES in {{project_name}}/settings.py corresponds to your setup.

-### Project Setup
+## Setup

 Create a virtual environment in which to install Python pip packages.
 Virtual environment activation with [virtualenv](https://pypi.python.org/pypi/virtualenv),